akthodu/notes1/cloud/azure/az204/db.md

 - Gives a sorted list of documents that were changed in the order in which they are modified.
 - There is no support for table API.
 Filter change feed based on certain type of operation.
 - it will not log deletes. to capture delete we must have soft-delete flag set.

-### Stored Procedure

-- Store proc can be used to perform an operation on a cosmos DB
-- It is written in java script.
-- Registered and executed against collection and runs as asingle transcation.
--

  # Storage accounts